ShizheHu/IPM23_Code_Joint-Contrastive-Triple-learning/README.md

 The code and dataset are about the algorithm "Joint Contrastive Triple-learning", and all the details are in the ZIP file.

-If you are going to using our code, please cite our paper with the following:
+If you are going to using our code, please cite our paper **[Highly Cited Paper]** with the following:

 @article{JCT2023IPM,\
   author    = {Shizhe Hu and